#LIVE2.0 #Review

 In simple terms, when your blood sugar levels raise, they tend to affect the small blood vessels clustered within your retina badly, leading you to diabetic retinopathy.
 This means anyone who has had diabetes for a while is more likely to be affected by this sight-threatening diabetic eye disease.

-When blood sugar levels rise in your body, the cluster of tiny blood vessels supplying blood and nutrients to the retina starts getting damaged, leading to closure, swelling or fluid leakage.
-Sometimes, new blood vessels also start to form within the retina, which are much weaker and more susceptible to leaking blood and fluid.
+When blood sugar levels rise in your body, the cluster of tiny blood vessels supplying blood and nutrients to the retina starts getting damaged, leading to closure, swelling, or fluid leakage.
+Sometimes, new blood vessels also start to form within the retina, which is much weaker and more susceptible to leaking blood and fluid.
 This can lead to blurriness of the vision initially and if DR continues to worsen, it can also lead to retinal detachment and/or glaucoma.

-Diabetic retinopathy is distinguished into four stages ranging from mild to moderate non-proliferative retinopathy, and severe non-proliferative retinopathy to proliferative retinopathy.
+Diabetic retinopathy is distinguished into four stages ranging from mild to moderate non proliferative retinopathy, and severe non proliferative retinopathy to proliferative retinopathy.

 It is the earliest stage of DR characterized by small balloon-like swelling, referred commonly as micro-aneurysms, occurring in the tiny blood vessels clustered within the retina.